I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 And it really does make sense.
 Money is a huge part of every single day of our lives.
 So if you aren’t communicating about money, you probably have some pretty large communication issues in general.

 Remember that you are a team!
-My significant other any I talk about money all the time, whether it’s just checking in on how we’re doing for the money or we’re making a plan to reach one of our financial goals.
+My partner and I talk about money all the time, whether it’s just checking in on how we’re doing for the money or we’re making a plan to reach one of our financial goals.

 Insurance requires an up-front cost before you see any return on your investment.
 Because of that, it may be tempting to cut corners in this area.
 Don’t do it!

 Figure out what insurance coverages you need to have in place, and get them in place.
-Insurance coverage might include: rental or home insurance, medical insurance, dental insurance, vision insurance, and life insurance (just to name a few).
+Insurance coverage might include: renters or home insurance, car insurance, medical insurance, dental insurance, vision insurance, and life insurance (just to name a few).

 If you get a raise, that’s awesome!
 But don’t also your monthly costs to make up for it.